 A Re-Entry student is any student who has been placed on suspension as a result of an academic or disciplinary action.
-(Please see the "Suspension" section of the "Academic Policies" section.)
+Students who have been suspended for disciplinary reasons must contact the Director of Student Life for re-entry requirements.

 - 1. Re-entry application for admission must be completed and returned to the Undergraduate Admissions Office.
 The student may find this form online at www.hbu.edu/reentry.
 A personal statement of at least 250 words and two (2) letters of academic recommendation must accompany the application. - 2.
 If the student attended another regionally accredited college or university while separated from HBU, the student must request official transcripts be sent from the former institution directly to the Office of the Registrar at HBU.
 Faxed or photocopies, while not official, may be used to provide an initial admissions decision.
-The cumulative grade point average for returning students with additional college hours should at least be a 2.0. - In considering credit by transfer from other institutions, HBU places a premium on credits from regionally accredited institutions.
+The cumulative grade point average for returning students with additional college hours should at least be a 2.0.

+In considering credit by transfer from other institutions, HBU places a premium on credits from regionally accredited institutions.
 However, HBU will also consider a request for transfer credit from institutions that are not regionally accredited.
 Applicants must submit transcripts from all institutions and indicate courses for which they wish to receive transfer credit-whether from accredited or non-accredited institutions.
 After an initial review upon admission to the university, the Office of Admissions will, in some cases, indicate to the student which courses he or she may request consideration for transfer credit; this is handled by the colleges and schools of HBU.
-For transfer credits from a non-accredited institution, a maximum of 12 credits may be awarded; credit received will only be accepted in HBU's Smith College core curriculum, and only for courses in which the student earned a grade of "C" or higher. - 3.
-An accepted re-entry student will be on probation status.
+For transfer credits from a non-accredited institution, a maximum of 12 credits may be awarded; credit received will only be accepted in HBU's Smith College core curriculum, and only for courses in which the student earned a grade of "C" or higher.

+3. An accepted re-entry student will be on probation status.